mohit2pal/2024-Lok_Sabha-Data-Analysis/README.md

    - Uttar Pradesh, West Bengal, and Maharashtra had the highest voter turnout.
 However, BJP did not secure the most constituencies in any of these states.

 10. **Highest Number of Candidates**
-    - The Karur constituency in Tamil Nadu had the highest number of candidates contesting in the 2024 elections.
+    - The Karur constituency in Tamil Nadu had the highest number of candidates contesting in the 2024 elections, with a total of 55 candidates.